 The ‘pale side’ is TTC agar, which promotes the growth of the most common bacteria.
 In addition, many yeasts and moulds may still appear on TTC agar which does not contain inhibitory substances.
 Usually, yeasts and moulds need a longer time for growing, whereas bacterial colonies appear earlier.

 My test surface turned red or pink almost immediately.
 Do I have lots of bacteria?

 No, this is most likely a chemical reaction, not bacterial growth.
 The dye on TTC agar on Easicult TTC and Easicult Combi (TTC is added to the media in order to colour the colonies red) reacts when the nutrients in the media are broken down.
 This reaction may be caused by bacteria or even by certain chemicals.
 If the colour change is due to a chemical reaction, it should happen within the first 15 - 30 minutes.
 Also, no colonies would be visible on the test surface within that time period.

 What does 103, 104, 105, etc. mean?

 The superscript number specifies the power of 10.
 If a sample is interpreted to contain 103 micro-organisms/ml, this means that there are 10 × 10 × 10 or 1000 micro-organisms present.
 If 104 micro-organisms are present, this equals 10,000 micro-organisms, and so on.
 The growth on the media is usually presented by colony forming units (CFU) rather than actual micro-organisms.
 One micro-organism is capable of forming one colony on the growth medium by multiplying.

 I have had results back from a laboratory but I am not sure what they mean.

 Total Plate Counts, Total Viable Counts (TVCs) and Plate Counts are different terms applied to carrying out ‘Total Bacterial Counts’.
-A laboratory will normally report a result using numerals 1 - 10 to the power of 10.
-For example: 2.4 × 103 indicates that 2400 bacteria were identified per millilitre.
-The result from Easicult carried out on the same sample would have been interpreted as 103.
+A laboratory will normally report the results by colony forming units (CFUs).
+For example: 2.4 × 103 indicates that 2400 CFUs were identified per millilitre.
+The result from Easicult carried out on the same sample would have been interpreted as 103 CFU/ml.